Last Updated on July 19, 2023 by Amit Bansal

 What is Touch/Mouse Mode in Outlook?

-Touch/Mouse Mode switches the pattern of visibility and increases the spacing between commands in the ribbon, Outlook Touch Mode allows the user to simply operate without a mouse, Touch screen Operating system operates with the finger, the additional spacing helps them out.
+Touch/Mouse Mode switches the pattern of visibility and increases the spacing between commands in the ribbon, Outlook Touch Mode allows the user to operate without a mouse, Touch screen Operating system works with the finger, the additional spacing helps them out.
 Mouse Mode lets us use the program with our mouse.

 Basically, Touch Mode increases the spacing which helps the user to operate Outlook with the finger easily.